Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Security marking

 Applying SmartWater® (or an alternative forensic marking system approved by us) to external metal is a condition of your insurance.
-Please make sure you have applied the SmartWater® solution and registered with SmartWater®, and you have displayed the signs warning that metal has been protected.
+Please make sure you have applied SmartWater® solution and registered with SmartWater®, and that you have displayed the signs warning that metal has been protected.
 For more information, visit our SmartWater® page.

 Install an electronic roof security system

-If you install an Ecclesiastical-approved roof alarm, we may also be able to increase your theft of metal cover.
+If you install an Ecclesiastical-approved roof alarm, we may be able to increase your theft of metal cover.
 To find out more, visit our roof alarms page or speak with a member of the church team on 0345 777 3322.

 Scaffolding and building works